 If you love to perform, you are probably an outgoing person who enjoys being with people.
 These qualities are essential for most sales jobs.
 Cool jobs might be hard to get, but some people are lucky enough to get them.
 Maybe it can be you?

 How to Get Started

 Keep in mind that skills pay the bills.
-You don’t need a Ph.D. to get a good job, but most of the “best jobs” in the fastest growing fields require specialized training, beyond what you’ll get in high school.
+You don’t need a Ph.D. to get a good job, but most of the “best jobs” in the fastest-growing fields require specialized training, beyond what you’ll get in high school.
 Here's how you can start the process:

 - Organize the list, putting your favorites at the top.
 For your top three choices, list the positives and negatives.
 For example, if “veterinarian” is at the top of your list, a positive reason for choosing this field is that you love working with animals.
 On the negative side, it takes eight years of college to become a vet, and it’s not easy to get into vet school.
-Listing positives and negatives will help you start figuring out what’s important to you.
-Starting your own business is a big commitment.
+Listing positives and negatives will help you start figuring out what’s most important to you.
+For instance, starting your own business is a big commitment.
 Is it more important for you to be your boss, or would you rather have more time for your family?

 - Take some career tests.
 Once you get the results of your career test, you'll be able to compare the results to the list you made.
 If you find a match, it’s a good place to start digging deeper.
 Don’t worry if you get a result you don’t like at all.
-The tests aren’t perfect, and you can cross off the jobs that have zero appeal to you.
+The tests aren’t perfect and you can cross off the jobs that have zero appeal to you.

 - Learn more about the job by doing some online research.
 Some questions you can ask yourself, and seek answers to include: